India defeated the Netherlands 5-2 in the first leg of the FIH Pro League - The Media Times

 It started with a bang and ended the same way.
 Way to #MenInBlue: #IndiaKaGame #INDvNED #FIHProLeague #TeamIndia #HockeyInvites pic.twitter.com/mUZ6O1oSWc

-The Indians got off to a good start and took the lead 15 minutes later with a goal by Gurujant, who shot after a goalie exchange with Dutch goalkeeper Pirin Blak with fellow striker Mandiep Singh.
+The Indians got off to a perfect start and took the lead 15 minutes later with a goal by Gurujant, who shot after a swap with Dutch goalkeeper Pirin Blak after fellow striker Mandiep Singh.

 Goalie Gurjant scored the fastest goal in hockey (13 seconds) in international hockey, breaking Ajit Singh’s (15 sec) record at the 1976 Montreal Olympics.